NFL Betting Strategy

 Any Given Sunday…

-“Any Given Sunday” isn’t just a 1999 football movie starring Al Pacino.
+“Any Given Sunday” isn’t just a 1999 football movie starring Al Pacino but another profitable betting strategy.
 It’s the reality of the NFL.
 Any team can surprise or shock even the best teams in the NFL, “on any given Sunday.”
 This can’t be said for the college game where lowly schools have no chance of competing with some of college football’s powerhouses.

 NFL teams also have little reason to run up the score and will often run the ball to run out the clock later in games and occasionally pull their starters when they have a significant lead.
 It’s considered poor sportsmanship to run up the score in the league, but the situation is not quite the same as in college.